 How to participate in the creation of an efficient clinical protocol

-At Transparency Life Sciences, we believe that with your direct input we can design clinical protocols that are more efficient, patient-centric and less expensive, resulting in at least 25% direct clinical conduct savings and significantly more incremental value in terms of R&D productivity and return on investment..
+At Transparency Life Sciences, we believe that with your involvement, we can design clinical protocols that are more efficient, patient-centric and less expensive.
+Our goal is to achieve a 60-80% reduction in overall trial costs.

-We base our company on three pillars of excellence that include:
+We base our company upon three pillars of excellence:

-- Digitization of the development process (web-based platform, integrating multiple real-time data input via telemedicine)
+- Full digitization of the development process (using a web-based platform, integrating multiple real-time data inputs via telemedicine)

 To that end, we request that our members follow these ethical and professional guidelines: